 I would like to point out that I have done quite a bit of research to put together this page, and that everything here is legal and safe.
 In addition, when it comes to credit cards, there are both responsible and irresponsible ways to do things.
 I will be focusing on responsible credit card use which should increase your overall credit score over the long term.

 The reason why credit card offers exist is that large banks (especially in the U.S.) cater to credit card customers by providing large one-time offers with their cards.
 They use these offers to lure in customers, most of whom keep the cards for a long time and do not pay off balances in full every month.
 The banks end up making so much off the cards in the long run through interest and annual fees that their profits far exceed the initial bonus offering.

-However, the rules do not forbid signing up for the bonus offers, paying your balance in full, and cancelling your cards before you have to pay for the annual fee a year out.
+However, the rules do not forbid signing up for the bonus offers, paying your balance in full, and cancelling your cards before you have to pay for the annual fee a year out (Update: Except for American Express cards, please see note below in the “Cancelling Cards” section).
 This is the premise behind traveling for free using credit cards.